Piano Lessons for Children: First Things First

 In better electronic keyboards with more-piano like touch, the keys are often referred to as being weighted or the user will have options such as: “Hard”, “Medium” or “Soft”.
 More expensive keyboards like mine actually have some kind of physical mechanism in place to mimic the traditional piano’s action or feel.

-What all of this discussion of “touch” means for a beginning piano student: some resistance in playing a note on the piano is actually a good thing, a very good thing!
+What all of this discussion of “touch” means for a beginning piano student especially a child: some resistance in playing a note on the piano is actually a good thing, a very good thing!
 This resistance will help strengthen those young finger muscles.

 To me that piano “touch” is the biggest benefit of a real piano.
 You and your family will have to weigh this major benefit against the cost of the instrument and the fact that acoustic pianos need to be tuned about twice a year.